Skip to main content

 The Western Art Foundation

-Special display methods will also be adopted for some prints, revealing both their front and back sides.
+We also adopt a special display method for three prints, revealing both their front and back sides.
 We hope this approach will allow you to share in the experience of Edo-period viewers, who would pick up a print and enjoy it from both sides.

 • Under the Wave off Kanagawa